Emergence of Collective Behaviors from Local Voronoi Topological Perception: Introduction

 Particularly relevant to our approach is a family of models known as \textit{zone-based} which generalize Vicsek's.
 Precisely, endogenous interactions act over non-overlapping concentric regions.
-Among this vast family one finds the popular boids model introduced by Reynolds in 1987 \cite{Reynolds1987}, a recent approach by Bernardi and Scianna (B-S) in \cite{Bernardi2020} as well as the seminal Couzin model \cite{OriginalCouzin} with hierarchies between the different interactions; the Couzin model was later used in the context of effective leadership and propagation of directional awareness in \cite{EffectiveLeadershipCouzin}.
-Such zone based interactions are often realized as gradients of artificial potentials (although qualitative features often do not depend on the precise form of such potentials, e.g. \cite{SelfOrganizing_Levine}) and this approach is seen in biological models as well as implemented in multi-agent control systems as in \cite{Leonard_VirtualLeaders}.
-While our method can be perceived as zone-based under our Voronoi topology and recover similar coherent and cohesive regimes; there are fundamental differences.
-By design, in these other models, individuals steer toward the center of mass of other agents within interacting regions.
-However, we do not take the center of mass of spacial positions to be a natural object of consideration for agents.
-Despite this, we find similar behavior emerges for certain parameter regimes.
-Understanding the Voronoi cell as the agents' personal space within their local group, we argue that its geometry is in fact more natural than the center of mass of nearby agents.
-Another important distinction is our absence of long-range attraction between agents; ours is essentially a pedestrian (as opposed to swarming) model in the sense that we do not require nor encourage longevity of clusters of agents, rather we are interested in how agents navigate their environment and each other (with or without individual objectives).
+Among this vast family one finds the popular boids model introduced by Reynolds in 1987 \cite{Reynolds1987}, the Huth and Wissel model of homogeneous fish schools \cite{Huth1992}, a recent approach by Bernardi and Scianna (B-S) in \cite{Bernardi2020} as well as the seminal Couzin model \cite{OriginalCouzin} with hierarchies between the different interactions; the Couzin model was later used in the context of effective leadership and propagation of directional awareness in \cite{EffectiveLeadershipCouzin}.

+Importantly, the \textit{zone-based} framework has been shown to agree with real-life data, for example, in \cite{InferringRulesFromBehavior_RyanLukeman}, Lukeman~et.~al.\ discuss how the dynamics of surf scoters (\textit{M. perspicillata}) can be accurately described by different models in this family after an optimal fit of their parameters.
+We point out that, many zone based interactions are often realized as gradients of artificial potentials (although qualitative features often do not depend on the precise form of such potentials, e.g. \cite{SelfOrganizing_Levine}) and this approach is seen in biological models as well as implemented in multi-agent control systems as in \cite{Leonard_VirtualLeaders}.
+Furthermore, these approaches often involve steering towards the center of mass of a possibly large number agents, which is appropriate for automated multi-agent control but not so realistic for biological species with limited processing capabilities.

 Olfati-Saber and others have worked to present very broadly applicable theoretical frameworks for flocking in multi-agents systems in \cite{OlfatiSaber2004,OlfatiSaber2006,OlfatiSaber2007}, especially for the case of linear dynamics (in both continuous and discrete time).